2011–12 UEFA Women's Champions League: Ranking of group runners-up

 Debutants Peamount and 2004–05 quarter-finalists Bobruichanka qualified for the round of 32 as best runners-up.

-Knockout-stage
+Knockout phase

 Bracket

 As there were two draws, one for Round of 32 and 16 and another draw for the Quarter-finals to the final, the bracket has been created in retrospect.

 Round of 32

 Of the 32 teams that will participate in this round, 22 are directly qualified, and the last 10 qualify from the qualification groups above.
 Eight as group winners, and two as the best runners-up.
 When determining the best runners-up, matches against the fourth placed team in the group is not taken into account.
 16 seeded teams will be drawn against 16 unseeded teams.
 The title holder is the number 1 seed all other are seeded by their UEFA coefficient.
 The following teams are qualified for the round of 32.

 The round of 32 and round of 16 were drawn on 23 August 2011 at UEFA headquarters.
 In the round of 32 no teams from the same country could be drawn against each other, same with teams from the same qualifying group.
 A change made to last year, when Breiðablik UBK and FCF Juvisy met in qualifying and the round of 32.
 There are no restrictions to the round of 16.
 Seeded teams play their second leg at home.